charlie-x/fs_gs3/fs_gs3/ReadMe.txt

 	Change the serial COM port to use >9 modern windows style Add display of status parameters
     Graphs n stuff !
+    RPM entry box in flashcut will update per char, so if you're at 1000, and type 1, to get to say 1200, it'll pick up RPM as 1, then 12, then 120, etc, so change that behaviour (listen for killfocus message on that control or read slider)